 We've tested all of these chargers, testing them with a series of measurements, including how fast they deliver power and how many full charges each power bank can deliver.
-While these portable chargers are all pretty popular, they differ in key ways.
-We've ranked them in order of what we'd want to buy, with shoutouts for the best portable charger, as well our favorite compact charger, the fastest charger for short-term juice and more.
+While these portable chargers are all regulars on the best seller lists, they differ in important ways.
+We've get them ranked in order of what we ourselves would buy, with shoutouts for the best portable charger, as well our favorite compact charger, the fastest charger for short-term juice and more.

 - The best wireless chargers for iPhone and Android phones